Sugunapriyadharshini Sundararama

 DOCTORAL CANDIDATE

-Ibrahim holds a double major in Metallurgical and Material Engineering and Bioengineering from Manisa Celal Bayar University and an MSc in Molecular Biology and Genetics from Izmir Biomedicine and Genome Center.
+Ibrahim holds a double major in Metallurgical and Material Engineering and Bioengineering from Manisa Celal Bayar University and an M.Sc. in Molecular Biology and Genetics from Izmir Biomedicine and Genome Center.
 He is a lifETIME CDT student, and his research interests include organ-on-a-chip systems and biomaterials.
 He is working under joint supervision of Dr. Yury Rochev and Prof. Gerard O’Connor focusing on experimental models of inflammatory bowel disease.

 Josep Fumadó Navarro